 Mongo Santamaria

-Ramon Santamaria, the quintessential "one-hit wonder" in search of a follow-up hit, made his mark in Latin music both before and after the success of "Watermelon Man."
-Chief among his accomplishments: his tune "Afro Blue" (there are others); the Watermelon Man album, a classic of mod jazz (or jazz boogaloo); and his soul jazz albums with Neal Creque.
+Ramon Santamaria, the quintessential "one-hit wonder" forever in search of a follow-up hit, made his mark in Latin music both before and after the phenomenal success of "Watermelon Man."
+Chief among his accomplishments: his tune "Afro Blue" (there are many others); the Watermelon Man album, a classic of mod jazz (or jazz boogaloo); and his soul jazz albums with Neal Creque.
+But way back when he contributed to many of the most important and influential records featuring Latin percussion.

-Unfortunately the same spark never lit up his subsequent albums, although some of the same players stayed with or returned to him, notably arranger Marty Sheller.
+Unfortunately the same spark never quite lit up his subsequent albums as brightly, although some of the players stayed with or returned to him, notably arranger Marty Sheller.
 The Sheller-Santamaria collaboration continued for the rest of Mongo's career, just as the teamwork with Willie Bobo had lasted before.
-Personnel was never the problem, but the drive for further commercial success surely limited his creativity.
+Personnel was never the problem, but the drive for further commercial success distracted him and limited his creativity.

 Following Watermelon Man, Mongo and friends moved to Columbia, which pumped out album after album of mostly soul covers to no avail.
 Great Latin jazz tunes were ignored as everyone hoped for another Latin-soul hit. ("Mongo's Boogaloo" and "We Got Latin Soul" are fairly memorable.)
 Eventually Latin soul gave way to soul jazz, and Mongo was picked up by Atlantic while, ironically, his son Monguito was enjoying some success on Fania with Latin soul.
 There, Neal Creque pumped fresh life into composition and arrangement, and the Sheller-Santamaria team hit their stride again.